 It sounds too good to be true, doesn’t it?
 After all these years of seeing plastic bags littering the landscape and hearing about how environmentally damaging they can be, a biodegradable and compostable plastic bag sounds like a miracle.

 The requirement of very specific composting conditions means that the environmental advantages of compostable plastic bags will not be realized unless they end up at a commercial compost facility.
-They will not break down if tossed in the trash and sent to a landfill.
+Compostable plastic bags will not break down if tossed in the trash and sent to a landfill.
 They will not just melt back into nature if thrown outside.
+And they are not recyclable.

 Truly biodegradable plastic bags are a great advance for the environment, but it’s crucial for people to be aware what a “certified compostable” label means.
 The most widely used and trusted compostable certification is the BPI Compostable logo, which is issued by the U.S. Composting Council.
 A certified BPI Compostable plastic bag is “designed to biodegrade quickly, completely and safely, when composted in well-run municipal and commercial facilities.”